clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/gce.rst

    * Click the :guilabel:`Navigation menu` icon on the upper left screen menu.

-   * Select the :menuselection:`Storage` item from the side bar on the left.
+   * Select the :menuselection:`Storage` item from the sidebar on the left.
 You will be sent to the Storage Browser tool or the Cloud Storage overview page.

    .. figure:: figures/gce/01-cloud-storage.png